doug-moen/openscad2/functional_geometry/Programming.md

 Why do we need to specify a bounding box *function*, instead of just a single bounding box for the isosurface at value 0?
-Because it's required by `inflate`, and other operations that computes shells.
+Because it's required by `inflate`, and other operations that compute shells.
 In the general case, you can't predict the bounding box of a shell from the bounding box of the isosurface at 0.
 A few primitives have "weird" isosurfaces with unusual bounding boxes, including